 - Rest before slicing.
 Just a few minutes helps the juices settle inside the chicken.

-- Garnishing Tips: Finish with a sprinkle or tuck-in of as they give your dish an inviting, restaurant-quality appearance.
+- Garnishing Tips: Finish with a sprinkle of parsley if desired.

 If you tried this recipe or any other recipe on my blog, please leave a 🌟 star rating and let me know how it went in the comments below!